dcsoft-yyf/JIEJIE.NET/README.md

 ```

 ## So many cool features!
-But JieJie.NET only has 18000 C# code lines!
+But JieJie.NET only has 20000 lines C# source code!

    So it is small and without any third party component.